mvolkmann/blog/src/smalltalk/smalltalk-images.md

 To save any changes, open the World menu and select "Save Image", "Save Image as", or "Save Image and Quit".
-The changes include open windows, their position and size, selections made (ex.
-System Browser top pane selections), and their content (ex.
+The changes include all placed morphs (includes development enviroment windows), their position, size, and colors, selections made (ex.
+System Browser top pane selections), and window content (ex.
 Workspaces).

 To quit without saving changes, open the World menu and select "Quit without saving".